RedisAI/VectorSimilarity/README.md

 # VectorSimilarity

-This repo is uses mnslib implemetation for vector similarity search.
+This repo uses mnslib implemetation for vector similarity search.